DFE-Digital/publish-teacher-training/guides/cycle-period-testing.md

 naming a literal year, and behaviour gated on a year such as a route constraint.

 This is a real annual event with a known date, so pre-empt it rather than discover it.
-Ahead of the rollover, pin the specs that name a year and check the code paths gated on one.
+The weekly [next cycle run](#running-the-suite-in-another-cycle-year) shows these failures before the rollover.

 Keeping the default relative is deliberate.
 A fixed instant would never move, but it would need updating every year, it would eventually fall off the end of